StellarSand/dns-leak-test-list/README.md

 - [BrowserLeaks IP Test](https://browserleaks.com/ip)
 - [IPX.AC DNS Leak Test](https://ipx.ac/run)

-All of the above should provide identical results.
+All of the above should provide identical `DNS leak test` results.
 If even one website displays different outcome, it indicates a potential DNS leak that needs immediate attention.